TezosTaqueria/taqueria/design-docs/state-architecture.md

 })
 ```

-To apply the operation, the end-developer would call a built-in Taqueria task called _apply_:
+To apply the operation, the end-developer would call a built-in CLI task called _apply_:

 `taq apply ligo.compile.increment.mligo`